utcompling/textgrounder/README.txt

   more important during toponym geotagging).
 Its main use in document geotagging is in computing the incoming link count of a document (see below).

+  * `incoming_links`: Number of incoming links, or blank if unknown.
+  This specifies the number of links pointing to the document from anywhere else.
+This is primarily used as part of certain baselines (`internal-link` and `link-most-common-toponym`).
+Note that the actual incoming link count of a Wikipedia article includes the incoming link counts of any redirects to that article.

   * `namespace`: For Wikipedia articles, the namespace of the article.
   Articles not in the `Main` namespace have the namespace attached to